dabrelity1/Bot-DaVinci/README.md

 # Bot-Picasso
 Bot escrito em Python que tem como objetivo a recriação de imagens numa folha de Excel (Suportado a partir do Excel 2016).
-(Português)

 Bot written in Python that aims to recreate images in an Excel sheet (Supported from Excel 2016).
-(English)

 # V.0.1 (15/06/2024)